nagesh439/store-casestudy/README.md

 # How to run this project
-    - Should have node and mongodb installed in the system
+    - Should have node and mongodb installed in the system and hit npm install

 # folder structure